How to optimize your documentation for LLMs, AI agents, and chatbots

 last_updated: "2025-01-15"

-- "Getting Started" → "Setting up your first Acme integration"
+- "Getting started" becomes "Set up your first Acme integration."

-- "Advanced" → "Advanced caching strategies for high-traffic applications"
+- "Advanced" becomes "Caching strategies for high-traffic apps."

 Specific context: